 Each year, Waypoint upholds the rich tradition of recognizing women for their personal, professional, and civic contributions to the community through Tribute to Women of Achievement.
 Reflecting Waypoint's mission of inspiring people to move forward, the women recognized are agents of change in the Corridor through their innovations, organizational enhancements, leadership, and service to others.
 Their efforts demonstrate the positive influence and impact women have in our community every day.
 To date, over 1,500 women have been recognized for their achievements.

 Save-the-Date: 42nd Annual Tribute to Women of Achievement

 Where: DoubleTree by Hilton, Downtown Cedar Rapids

-This year, Waypoint will be accepting up to 32 nominations.
+Nominations are now being accepted for this year's Tribute to Women of Achievement!
 There is a $50 nomination fee, and everyone who is nominated will be recognized at the event.
-The nomination fee does not include a reservation to the luncheon.
+The nomination fee does not include a reservation for the luncheon.
 Women can be nominated in the following categories:

 - Arts, Education, and/or Culture